impeccableai/axii-examples/tasks/encode_column/README.md

 # Label encode column in a CSV file
 ## Description
-This script label encodes a specified column in a CSV file.
+This Task label encodes a specified column in a CSV file.
 It reads the input file line by line, encodes the specified column, and writes the result to the output file.
 The encoded column is also saved in a separate file.

 ### Example
 `Input`: